BusschaertTanguy/Society/README.md

 The gateway can be found [here](https://github.com/BusschaertTanguy/Society.ApiGateway)

+## Service Discovery & Registry

+I use Consul as service registry.
+All the services implement a hosted service that registers / deregisters themselves, and the API GW uses the provider to get the location of the service

 ## Web Application

 Finally, A web application is exposed to interact with the services.